- There are many bulletin boards located around Schermerhorn Hall on which advertisements for experiments needing participants are posted.

 Here is a link to the Application for Using the Participant Pool and one for the Experimenter Information Sheet.
 Remember that the debriefing must be written at the appropriate level and be educationally meaningful for introductory level psychology students.
 Please also look over the debriefing guidelines, which include a sample debriefing form that can serve as a model.

 How do I know my participation has been recorded?

 Experimenters will award you credit via the online system.
 You can check the records there to see your current list of credits.
-If you have not been assigned credits as of a week after participating in a study, you may contact the Participant Pool Administrator, Liz Walters.
+If you have not been assigned credits as of a week after participating in a study, you may contact the Participant Pool Administrator, Liz Parish.

 What if an experimenter doesn’t show up for our appointment?

 If the experimenter fails to keep the appointment, first make sure you've gone to the right location.
-If you are in the right place and you have been there for 10 minutes after your appointment time, report it immediately via email to Liz Walters.
+If you are in the right place and you have been there for 10 minutes after your appointment time, report it immediately via email to Liz Parish.
 Provide her with the experiment number, time, date, your name, and the location you were waiting in.